USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 professional in nature and perform as expected.
 All external contributors MUST have a CLA (see [ARL CLA](#2DF49A4AC17C11E69E3A003EE1B763F8)) on file before their contributions are accepted into the project.
-A CLA only needs to be executed once by each legal entity.
+A CLA only needs to be executed once by each legal entity for a given project.
 Project owners MUST turn over executed CLAs to the T2O2 for record keeping.
 Project owners MUST explain in the README file that external contributors MUST execute a CLA before their contributions will be accepted.

 ## <a name="A_Note_on_Impact_and_Metrics"></a>A Note on Impact and Metrics